sloppycoder/nfsx/infra_support/readme.md

-### Misc files
+### Infra support

-This folder stores misc files related to this project.
+This folder stores scripts and configuration files related to infra setup, build and deployment.

 #### compose
 Configuration files to launc the applicaiton using [Docker Compose](https://docs.docker.com/compose/)